What are Line Scan Cameras?

 Save Space and Cost

-Line Scan Camera Systems are generally more compact and can fit in space restricted environments.
-They provide a lower cost per pixel since they provide high resolution in their scan direction and an infinite resolution in the direction of object movement.
+Line Scan Camera Systems are generally more compact, enabling them to fit in space restricted environments.
+They provide a lower cost per pixel due to high resolution in scanning and an infinite resolution for moving objects.

 Easy Lighting.
 Fast Processing.

-Only the scanned line needs to be illuminated, simplifying the lighting setup and reducing reflection effects.
+Since the scanned line only needs to be illuminated, this simplifies the lighting setup and reduces effects of reflection.
 Fast processing is achieved by transmitting and scanning a line in parallel.
-Reduced data redundancy and overlap also make processing faster.
+Reduced data redundancy and overlap also makes processing faster.